Enrich your annual Halloween viewing A Nightmare on Elm Street, Wes Craven’s 1984 horror classic, with these fascinating tidbits.

 1. A Nightmare on Elm Street is Johnny Depp’s film debut.

-During casting, it came down to 21-year-old Depp or another young actor to play Glen.
+During casting, it came down to Johnny Depp, who was then 21 years old, or another young actor to play Glen.
 Director Wes Craven asked his teenage daughter which actor he should cast as the heartthrob boyfriend—she chose Depp.

-Craven decided to make A Nightmare on Elm Street after reading a series of L.A.
-Times articles about a group of teenage Khmer immigrants who, after moving to the U.S. from refugee camps, died in their sleep after suffering from disturbing nightmares.
+Craven decided to make A Nightmare on Elm Street after reading a series of Los Angeles Times articles about a group of teenage Khmer immigrants who, after moving to the U.S. from refugee camps, died in their sleep after suffering from disturbing nightmares.

-3. Freddy Krueger is an amalgamation of Craven’s childhood terrors.
+3. Freddy Krueger is an amalgamation of Wes Craven’s childhood terrors.

 “Freddy” was the name of a bully who beat Craven up in elementary school, and his signature hat was based on one worn by a neighborhood drunk who scared Craven when he was young.